AdobeDocs/experience-manager-65.en/help/forms/using/aem-document-services-programmatically.md

  </tbody>
 </table>

-The following Java code example retrieves the Signature information for the given signature field located in a PDF document.
+The following Java code example retrieves the Signature information for the given signature field in a PDF document.

 ```java
 /*************************************************************************